neledov/harry-parser/README.md

 # HARRY - HAR Analyzer

-HARRY is a offline web-based HTTP Archive (HAR) file analyzer with special focus on SAML traffic analysis and security assessment.
+HARRY is an offline web-based HTTP Archive (HAR) file analyzer with a special focus on SAML traffic analysis and security assessment.

 ## Features